oroinc/documentation/user/back-office/products/products/import-products.rst

 .. image:: /user/img/products/products/import_product_images.png
    :alt: The steps that are necessary to perform to import the product price attributes successfully

-5. Click **Export Template** to download a sample .csv file with the necessary headers.
+5. Click **Download Import Template** to download a sample .csv file with the necessary headers.

 6. **Prepare data for import**: Based on the downloaded file, create your bulk information in the .csv format.